-GNAM leverages resources from five leading global business schools, bringing students together to explore how business is done in countries at every stage of their development.
+GNAM leverages resources from 30 leading global business schools in 28 countries, bringing students together to explore how business is done in countries at every stage of their development.
 You can participate through Small Network Online classes or participate in a Global Network Week at a member school.

 Some electives offered in our Evening & Weekend Berkeley MBA Program are dual-listed and hold a set number of seats for EMBA students.
 Additionally, students may elect to enroll in other Evening & Weekend or Full-time MBA program electives, subject to course availability and space constraints.
 Students have taken classes that include Strategic Management of Nonprofit Organizations, Hedge Fund Strategies, and The Business Case for Investing in Women.

 You may also choose to take electives in other graduate schools, such as the Schools of Law, Information, Public Policy, or Engineering.
 Note that some courses may conflict with the executive MBA schedule and that students in those schools receive priority enrollment.